localstack/localstack-blog.github.io/content/2023-11-22-celebrating-50k-github-stars-localstack/index.md

 ## What's next?

 The best is yet to come!
 We are primarily working on making our users happy with new features and improving LocalStack as much as we can do.
 With the [3.0 release](https://blog.localstack.cloud/2023-11-16-announcing-localstack-30-general-availability/), LocalStack has evolved from being an open-source project to an enterprise development framework!
-We have also received a lot of feedback from our individual users, and we've heard you loud and clear — We're super excited to bring our **Hobby Plan** for individuals *who are not using LocalStack commercially*!
+We have also received a lot of feedback from our individual users, and we've heard you loud and clear — we're super excited to bring our **Hobby Plan** to individuals *who are using LocalStack for non-commercial use cases*!

 We want to **lower the barrier of entry** for everybody and make it **easier to get started**.
 With the Hobby Plan, we aim to enable more users to use the LocalStack emulator with all its otherwise **paid features**.
 LocalStack's Hobby Plan allows you to get started with: